shasmithaasankar/SGD-Regressor-for-Multivariate-Linear-Regression/README.md

 ```
 /*
 Program to implement the multivariate linear regression model for predicting the price of the house and number of occupants in the house with SGD regressor.
-Developed by: Nandhini M
+Developed by: Shasmithaa Sankar
-RegisterNumber: 212224040211
+RegisterNumber: 212224040311

 import numpy as np
 from sklearn.datasets import fetch_california_housing